Geometry of tropical mutation surfaces with a single mutation: Cluster type surfaces as tropical mutation surfaces

-} \end{proposition}
+\end{proposition}

-This proposition shows that, by choosing an appropriate chart image of a polytope, one can recover the intersection theoretic data of the tropical mutation boundary from the associated toric degenerations.
-More precisely, when a divisor degenerates as $D_i \rightsquigarrow D_{i,0}+D_{i,0}'$, the contributions of the degenerated components allow us to determine all intersection numbers of the boundary of $X_f(\mathcal{P})$.

-\begin{proposition} \em{Let $U_f$ be an affine tropical mutation variety and $X_f(\mathcal{P})$ be a tropical mutation variety.
-Let $m_k$ be a vertex of $\mathcal{P}$ in the linear domain of the polyptych lattice.
-Then \begin{enumerate} \item the weighted nodal blow up of $X_f(\mathcal{P})$ at the node corresponding to $m_k$ yields a tropical mutation surface compactifying $U_f$; and
+Thus, the intersection-theoretic data of the tropical mutation boundary is fully determined by the toric degenerations of its chart images. \begin{proposition} Let $U_f$ be an affine tropical mutation variety, $X_f(\mathcal{P})$ be a tropical mutation surface, and $m_k$ be a vertex of $\mathcal{P}$ corresponding to a nodal boundary stratum of the mutation boundary $B$.
+Then: \begin{enumerate} \item The toric weighted nodal blow-up of $X_f(\mathcal{P})$ at the node corresponding to $m_k$, achieved combinatorially by inserting the primitive horizontal cocharacter ray $\nu_0 = (1,0)$ into the fan of the chart image, extracts an exceptional divisor $E_{\nu_0}$ that intersects the strict transforms of the distinguished interior curves transversally at distinct non-nodal points, yielding a tropical mutation surface compactifying $U_f$; and \item the toric model $T(\mathcal{P})$ is uniquely determined by the ray structure of the chart images of $\mathcal{P}$. \end{enumerate} \end{proposition}